HasinZaman/cyclic_data_structures/readme.md

 It is recommended to use [`Vec`] over [`Stack`] for most applications.
 As [`Vec`] has better - if not similar performance to the [`Stack`].
 It is therefore, [`Stack`] should only be used when the stack should strictly be limited to a given size and or life convince of life features provided by the [`Stack`].

+### Queue

+The queue module contains a series of structs to create queues and their utility functionalities using cyclic lists.

+As a result, the queue inherits the O(1) insertion and deletion for enqueuing & dequeuing.